nmdcom/NModcom/doc/NModcom.md

 ```
 You can compile and run this program but it will not do anything interesting!

 Now we will create a model that we can add to the simulation.
 In the solution explorer, right-click on your  project and  select “Add | New item | C# class”.
 VS will create a new class with name “Class1” – you can rename this to “ExpGrowth” in the solution explorer.
-Then modify the code in ExpGrowth.cs as shown below (complete code: [ExpGrowth.cs](../NModcom.ExampleApp/NModcom.ExampleApp/ExpGrowth.cs)).
+Then modify the code in ExpGrowth.cs as shown below (complete code: [ExpGrowth.cs](/NModcom.ExampleApp/NModcom.ExampleApp/ExpGrowth.cs)).

 ```
 using NModcom;

-namespace ConsoleApp1
+namespace ExampleApp
 {
     public class ExpGrowth: SimObj, IOdeProvider
     {